 Tuition is $4,700 per course for the 2014-15 academic year.
 There is no financial assistance available for students enrolled in the master's degree program.

-Yale Graduate Career Services (GCS) is a comprehensive career center for students and alumni/ae of Yale University's Graduate School of Arts and Sciences and for post-doctoral fellows.
-Through individual counseling, programs and a library of resource materials as well as internet resources, the office assists graduate students and alumni/ae with career-planning and decision-making.
-GCS consults with directors of graduate studies to develop programs that supplement the department's role in the professional development of students pursuing an academic career.
+The Yale Office of Career Strategy is a comprehensive career center for students and alumni/ae of Yale University's Graduate School of Arts and Sciences, Yale College, and Postdoctoral Scholars.
+OCS offers career advising, employment and internship opportunities, and career development resources with the goal of helping students clarify their career aspirations and make purposeful life choices.
+OCS consults with directors of graduate studies to develop programs that supplement the department's role in the professional development of students pursuing a non-academic career.